BurntCaramel/mortgage-brokers-landing/README.md

 - **Be found online:** A powerful SEO boost so prospective clients can find you easily on Google. — _Mortgage brokers probably have no idea how to be found in Google, so it’s worth touting this as a strength._
 - **Quick for clients:** Reviews take minutes to fill out, and there’s no limit to how many you can request. — _Emphasises how quick the workflow is, and that it’s unlimited which may help understand the value when they come to see the price in the checkout.

+I also brought the other statistic to the forefront: _Did you know that 89% of consumers read online reviews²?_ I brought it alongside a scaled-up screenshot of the write a review form, making the process pretty clear while emphasising the benefits of online reviews.

+I also added a paragraph: _RateMyAgent makes it quick and easy to request reviews.
+A handful of genuine reviews could yield dividends for years._ This highlights that with a little bit of effort of asking for reviews, they could see a substantial change in their business.

 ## Metrics

 - The brief stated high time on page being the priority.
 For this reason, I design the reviews carousel which brings the person’s actual reviews to be showcased at the top of the page.
 I believe most people would spend a decent amount of time to see what has been said about them.
 You could measure each click through the slider to get a sense of how engaging it is, and to whom.
 Additional features like sharing could be added to make it even more engaging.